dolph/voice-of-the-customer/README.md

 # Required Services

-This Accelerator requires 2 services to be created.
+This Accelerator requires 2 services to be created as well as WKS 2.0 for training your model.
 You can reuse services by binding existing services to this application.

 - IBM Cloudant noSql Database
 - Watson Discovery Service
-- WKS + NLU
+- WKS

 # Content Preparation

+This Accelerator comes with some sample data.
+If you would like to use your own data keep reading.

 As with all Cognitive solutions, the preparation of the content for Watson is the most important part of the development process.